mavleo96/cse538-assignments/hw2/README.md

 3. `a2_p2_lastname_id.py`
 4. `a2_p2_lastname_id_OUTPUT.pdf`

-**Please do not upload a zip or a notbook file.
+**Please do not upload a zip or a notebook file.
 Double-check that your files are there and correct after uploading and make sure to submit.**  Uploading files that are zips or any other type than .py, .pdf, or .txt files will result in the submission being considered invalid.
 Partially uploaded files or non-submitted files will count as unsubmitted.

 If submitting multiple times, only the last submission will be graded.
 If it is late, the penalty will apply even if earlier submissions were made.